HackerN64/F3DEX3/README.md

   RSP time as fewer verts have to be reloaded and re-transformed, and also makes display lists shorter.
-- New **occlusion plane** system allows the placement of a 3D quadrilateral where objects behind this plane in screen space are culled.
+- New **occlusion plane** system allows the placement of a 3D quadrilateral where triangles behind this plane in screen space are culled.
 This can dramatically improve RDP performance by reducing overdraw in scenes with walls in the middle, such as a city or an indoor scene.
 - If a material display list being drawn is the same as the last material, the